jankinsan/bifunctional_genes/PIPELINE_README.md

 REQUIRES: R, PYTHON, conda environment from nm\_nr.yaml, additional python/R libraries are explicitly mentioned in the scripts

-1. Count the noncoding transcripts for humans and other organisms, separates the noncoding transcripts for all genes and bifunctional genes
+1. Count the noncoding transcripts for humans and other organisms, separates the noncoding transcripts for all genes and bifunctional genes: count_noncoding_transcripts.py
 Input data was rna.fna files from the RefSeq Assembly of the respective organisms

 Output files in /data/counts/